With Employees

 Safety and Health Initiatives

-Regarding safety and health initiatives, we have a system for conducting risk assessments twice a year under the supervision of the Risk Management Committee.
-The results are reported to the committee, which reports directly to the president.
+As part of our safety and health initiatives, we conduct risk assessments twice a year under the supervision of the Risk Management Committee and report the results to the Risk Management Committee, which reports directly to the President.

 *The FY2020 participation rate declined because more employees were hesitant to receive exams at outside medical facilities due to the COVID-19 pandemic.